-Two main problematics are addressed in this article:
+Two main problematics are addressed in this article about the Big Rock method:

 - How to estimate the size of the project software when the macro requirements are not completely defined?